heyiamanoop-dev/MS-Teams-with-Audiocode-SBC-setup-on-AWS/README.md

    • Extensions ✅
 4. After making changes in each page, Submit and Apply config.

-### Prerequisites

-Login to FreePBX Admin UI → Admin → Module Admin Ensure these are installed and enabled:
-• SIP Settings ✅
-• Trunks ✅
-• Inbound Routes ✅
-• Outbound Routes ✅
-• Extensions ✅
-After making changes in each page, Submit and Apply config.

 ### 7.1 Asterisk SIP Settings

 Go to **Settings → Asterisk SIP Settings → General Settings**: